-Endowment income is recorded annually in a separate account to offset research and development costs in the Operating fund and scholarship awards in the Restricted fund.
+Endowment income is recorded annually in a separate account to offset research and development costs and scholarship awards.
 The amount cannot exceed actual research and development costs incurred or scholarships awarded during the year otherwise it is recorded for future use for these purposes.